 Dan Gopenko is a trial lawyer who leverages his engineering background to help companies protect their intellectual property and avoid infringement risks.

 Dan brings a practical approach to litigating high-stakes cases by aligning litigation strategy with clients’ business objectives and focusing on the issues that truly matter.
 Lauded for his dedication to client service and careful attention to detail, Dan is regularly sought out to handle cases on behalf of the world’s leading companies.
-Dan’s work has garnered him honors by his peers and clients, including being named one of the Best Lawyers “Ones to Watch” in 2021 and recognition as an IP “Rising Star” by Managing Intellectual Property magazine in 2018 and 2019.
+Dan’s work has garnered him honors by his peers and clients, including being named one of the Best Lawyers “Ones to Watch” in 2021-2022 and recognition as an IP “Rising Star” by Managing Intellectual Property magazine in 2018 and 2019.

 Dan serves his clients by learning their business and helping them to develop creative strategies and implement effective solutions.
 Dan’s expertise is built on a foundation of rigorous technical achievement that enables him to deeply understand each clients’ technology and to simplify complex technical disputes for layperson juries.
 His cases have spanned diverse industries and technologies, including communications and networking protocols and standards for LTE and 5G; computer and electrical hardware and software; semiconductors; microprocessors; control systems; display devices; data storage; website design; e-commerce; power (including lithium-ion batteries); social networking; industrial manufacturing; bioengineering; and consumer recreational products.